ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Conclusion

 \section{Conclusion}

-In this work, we study how to improve graph contrastive learning methods on imbalanced node classification, which is a very practical but rarely explored problem.
-We propose the principled ImGCL framework, which automatically and adaptively balances the representation learned from GCL without knowing the classes and then theoretically justifies it.
-Through extensive experiments on multiple graph datasets and imbalance settings, we show that ImGCL can significantly improve the recently proposed GCL methods by improving the representations of nodes in tail classes.
+In this work, we study how to improve the representations of graph contrastive learning~(GCL) methods on imbalanced node classification, which is a very practical but rarely explored problem.
+We propose the principled ImGCL framework, which automatically and adaptively balances the representations learned from GCL without knowing labels and then theoretically justifies it.
+Through extensive experiments on multiple graph datasets and imbalance settings, we show that ImGCL can significantly improve the recently proposed GCL methods by improving the representations of nodes in under-represented~(tail) classes.
 For the future work, we will explore more data types, such as bioinformatics graphs.
 We hope our work will extend GCL to more realistic task settings with (underlying) imbalanced node class distribution.